-Approximately 63% of the District's sewage flow travels through the regional system in Maryland and the District of Columbia to the Blue Plains Advanced Wastewater Treatment Plant in Washington, D.C. ("Blue Plains").
+Approximately 62% of the District's sewage flow travels through the regional system in Maryland and the District of Columbia to the Blue Plains Advanced Wastewater Treatment Plant in Washington, D.C. ("Blue Plains").
 The Blue Plains Plant is an advanced wastewater treatment plant with treatment capacity of 370 mgd.
-Blue Plains enhanced nitrogen removal facilities are currently under construction.
+Construction of the Blue Plains enhanced nitrogen removal facilities are nearing completion.
 The Commission has contributed to the capital cost of these upgrades.
 This project continues to receive grant funding annually from previously-appropriated federal (EPA) and State pollution control grant programs.
-During fiscal year 2019, the Blue Plains Plant received 49.5 billion gallons (bg) of sewage from the Commission system, while the following flows were handled during the year at Commission-operated facilities: Piscataway Plant, 11.8 bg; Western Branch Plant, 9.4 bg; Parkway Plant, 2.5 bg; Seneca Plant, 5.6 bg; and Damascus Plant, 0.3 bg.
-In addition, the Mattawoman Plant received 1.9 bg of sewage from the Commission system.
+During fiscal year 2020, the Blue Plains Plant received 42.4 billion gallons (bg) of sewage from the Commission system, while the following flows were handled during the year at Commission-operated facilities: Piscataway Plant, 9.6 bg; Western Branch Plant, 8.3 bg; Parkway Plant, 2.3 bg; Seneca Plant, 5.4 bg; and Damascus Plant, 0.3 bg.
+In addition, the Mattawoman Plant received 1.8 bg of sewage from the Commission system.
 Wastewater is conveyed through the Commission's more than 5,500 miles of sewer mains.